Umutonipamera/AfrikaStreamProject/readme.md

  * Fork this project
  * Clone the repository in your terminal ``` git clone [url goes here] ```
  * Using Visual Studio Code, open the folder with the cloned repository
- * open a new terminal to run the project
+ * Open a new terminal to run the project

    * To run a server: